 - (1) GDL: Derogation from the attendance requirement because attendance is not mandatory on the GDL. - (2) Graduate LLB: Derogation from the attendance requirement because attendance is not mandatory on the Graduate LLB. - (3) LLB and LLB (International Commercial Law): Derogation from the attendance requirement for distance learning students only.
 Rationale: - (a) students have the option of on-line lectures (which can be downloaded to MP3 and MP4) and of completing tutorials on-line and do not need to be "in attendance at the University" in order to do this. - (b) students are expected and encouraged to "attend" (either on-line or at the University), they are closely monitored and strong pastoral support and guidance given if a student is not attending.
 However, ultimately, the objective of the Distance Learning programme is to provide maximum flexibility for students in making the course compatible with other commitments.
-The live online tutorials are recorded and students are encouraged to review the recordings where they are not able to attend them when they take place. - (4) International Foundation Certificate [Online] only: Derogation from the minimum age requirement of 18 at the start of the programme for students who are 16 or 17 and living with their parent(s) or guardian(s) in their home country.
+The live online tutorials are recorded and students are encouraged to review the recordings where they are not able to attend them when they take place.

-(5) BSc (Hons) Nursing [Pre Registration] programmes: Derogation from paragraph 27, to restrict the maximum permitted exemption of credit to 50%, in line with NMC expectations
+(4) BSc (Hons) Nursing [Pre Registration] programmes: Derogation from paragraph 27, to restrict the maximum permitted exemption of credit to 50%, in line with NMC expectations